automerge/automerge-perf/columnar/README.md

 * The `ref` column can be encoded as two separate sequences for counter and actorId, respectively, like for the `op_id` column. `null` values can be encoded by using `-1` for counter and actorId.
+  * Alternative encoding for the `ref` column: note that any non-null reference is always a (counter,actorId) pair that is the ID of another row in the same table.
+In the common case, the reference is the ID of the immediately preceding insertion.
+We could encode this by a number that is the relative offset of the row being referenced (e.g. -1 references the preceding row, -2 references the row two above, etc).
 * For the `value` column, first note that a deletion operation never has a value, and so our sequences for this column will only contain six values, while the other sequences contain seven values.
 Next, we construct a sequence of numbers indicating how many bytes are required to